hyperschwartz/translationator/README.md

 English into a bunch of other languages, and then back to English.
 The goal is to convert a normal sentence into something totally crazy.

+## Prerequisites
+- Install Golang on your computer.
+This comes in various shapes and forms based on your OS.
+- Register with Google Cloud Console (https://console.cloud.google.com/) to get yourself a translation API key.

+## Installation
 To install (run from translationator root directory):

 ```shell
 go install translationator
 ```

+## Running the dang thing

 To run the app, just run:
 ```shell